-Any person who acquires shares of the Company and becomes member of the Company after dispatch of the Notice and holding shares as on the cut -off date i.e. 18th June, 2016 may obtain the login Id and password by sending a request at firstname.lastname@example.org and email@example.com.
-Shareholders who are already registered with CDSL for remote e-voting can use their existing login ID and password for casting their vote.
+Any person who acquires shares of the Company and becomes member of the Company after dispatch of the Notice and holding shares as on the cut -off date i.e. 30th June, 2017 may obtain the login Id and password by sending a request at email@example.com and firstname.lastname@example.org.
+Shareholders who are already registered with CDSL for remote e-voting can use their exiting user ID and password for casting their vote.

 The facility for voting by polling paper shall be made available at the meeting and shareholders attending the meeting who have not casted their vote by remote e-voting or postal ballot shall be able to exercise their voting right at the meeting.

 Persons whose names are recorded in the register of members as on cut-off date i.e. as on 03rd July, 2018 only shall be entitled to avail the facility of remote e-voting as well as voting in the AGM.